FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_logs.md

 #### Sending log messages to Sentinel

-When Transfer CFT{{< TransferCFT/componentshortname  >}} sends log messages to Sentinel or Central Governance, you can filter by the level of severity according to its type: warning, error, or fatal error.
+When {{< TransferCFT/axwayvariablesComponentShortName  >}} sends log messages to Sentinel or Central Governance, you can filter by the level of severity according to its type: warning, error, or fatal error.
 For example, to send only FATAL errors you could set the following value:

 ```
 UCONFSET id=sentinel.xfb.log,value=F